-Originally created as The Handcrafted Soapmakers Guild, the association was formed in 1998 by a small group of enterprising soapmakers who were looking for a way to connect, network and jointly promote the handcrafted soap industry.
-The first annual conference was held at the Woodspirits Farm in Ohio.
+Originally created as The Handcrafted Soapmakers Guild, the association was formed in 1998 when a small group of enterprising soapmakers who were looking for a way to connect, network and jointly promote the handcrafted soap industry met Woodspirits Farm in Ohio.
+The first annual conference was held at the Brainerd, Minnesota the following year.

 Since the formation, the association has steadily grown in terms of both numbers of members and outreach into the community and now has over 3,000 members located in nearly every US state and territory, and many other countries.

 While many handcrafted soapmakers make, in addition to soap, handcrafted cosmetics including lotions, creams, salt or sugar scrubs, bath fizzies, perfumes and other similar products, membership in the association was initially restricted to those who made handcrafted soap or provided products or services for soapmakers.
 In February, 2013, the membership voted to expand the scope of the association to include those who make only handcrafted cosmetics, but not handcrafted soap, and to change the name of the association to The Handcrafted Soap and Cosmetic Guild.

 The HSCG is registered as a non-profit 501(c)(6) trade association serving the industry of handcrafted soap and cosmetics, which includes the soapmakers who make the soap and cosmetics and the vendors and suppliers who serve them, and the private label companies that sell handcrafted soap under their own label but do not manufacture it.

 Mission of the HSCG